emson/elf0/README.md

 - It manages the passage of data (LLM responses) between agents in the sequence.
 - Handles interactions with different LLM clients and their specific parameters.

-### 3. AI-Powered Workflow Optimization (AWA Agent)
+### 3. AI-Powered Workflow Optimization (Elf Agent)
-- A specialized "AI Workflow Architect" (AWA) agent can analyze an existing workflow definition.
+- A specialized "AI Workflow Architect" (Elf) agent can analyze an existing workflow definition.
-- The AWA can suggest improvements to an agent's system prompt within a workflow, based on a user-defined goal.
+- The Elf can suggest improvements to an agent's system prompt within a workflow, based on a user-defined goal.
-- Future: AWA will be able to suggest more complex changes like adding/removing steps, changing models, or incorporating new tools.
+- Future: Elf will be able to suggest more complex changes like adding/removing steps, changing models, or incorporating new tools.
 - This functionality can be invoked via the CLI, enabling a meta-loop where AI helps refine its own operational procedures.